hadronized/blog/kakoune-2023.md

 pipes as well and integrated into your work environment.

 Then the question starts to appear: why do editors / plugins re-implement all of that to have it inside the editor?
-It’s pretty apparent in the Neovim community, but it often times ends up with abandonware plugins, and harder to maintain editors.
+It’s pretty apparent in the Neovim community, but it often ends up with abandonware plugins, and harder to maintain editors.

-While I was wondering all that, I was getting pretty productive with Helix, enjoying its simpler design, data configuration, better editing features and overall way more stable experience.
-I remembered that most of Helix design came from Kakoune.
+While I was wondering about all that, I was getting pretty productive with Helix, enjoying its simpler design, data configuration, better editing features and overall way more stable experience.
+I remembered that most of the Helix design came from Kakoune.
 And I started to think about one (not so) crazy idea: should I have a look at Kakoune?

 And let’s enter Kakoune.

 # Kakoune

-As mentioned above, Helix was _heavily_ inspired by Kakoune.
-The main difference, from the surface point of view, is that Helix comes with more bundled features, like LSP, tree-sitter, pickers, etc. However, there are more (drastic) differences that I need to talk about.
+As mentioned above, Helix is _heavily_ inspired by Kakoune.
+The main difference, from the surface, with distance, is that Helix comes with more bundled features, like LSP, tree-sitter, pickers, etc. However, there are more (drastic) differences that I need to talk about.

 The first thing is, again, the design.
-And for that, I really need to quote a part of the [excellent design doc](https://github.com/mawww/kakoune/blob/master/doc/design.asciidoc) written by [@mawww](https://github.com/mawww).
+And for that, I really need to quote a part from the [excellent design doc](https://github.com/mawww/kakoune/blob/master/doc/design.asciidoc) written by [@mawww](https://github.com/mawww).
 The part that is the most interesting to me is, obviously, _composability_.